MozillaFoundation/mozfest-program-2017/README.md

 ## Important note

 All session submissions must come through the official [Call for Proposals form](https://mozillafestival.org/proposals) on the MozFest website.
-Do *not* manually a new ticket here as it will not integrate with the rest of our systems.
+Do *not* manually add a new ticket here as it will not integrate with the rest of our systems.

 ## Github Etiquette